rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/MosaicStoreObject.md

 - id: System.String
   - Required.
 Supported in m3.2.0-m4.2.0
   UUID of the store.
-- storeMetadata: StoreMetadata
-  - Supported in m3.2.0-m4.2.0
-  Metadata information for store.
 - storeName: System.String
   - Required.
 Supported in m3.2.0-m4.2.0
   Name of the store.